algosup/2023-2024-project-5-flutter-team-1/documents/functional_specifications/Functional Specification.md

 ## 5. Assumptions

-- The application will assume users have access to a stable internet connection for full functionality.
+- The application will assume jobseekers and companies have access to a stable internet connection for full functionality.
-- Users will grant necessary permissions for the application to access location data, notifications, and other required services.
+- Jobseekers will grant necessary permissions for the application to access location data, notifications, and other required services.
-- Users will provide accurate information during the account creation and profile setup process.
+- Both jobseekers and companies will provide accurate information during the account creation and profile setup process.

 ## 6. Specific Function Descriptions

 ### 6.1 Description

 - **Matching Function:** Matches candidates with job postings based on selected soft skills.
-- **Profile Management:** Allows users to create and manage their profiles, including updating personal information and soft skills.
+- **Profile Management:** Allows jobseekers to create and manage their profiles, including updating personal information and soft skills.
 - **Job Posting Management:** Enables companies to create, edit, and manage job postings.

 ### 6.2 Inputs

 - **Candidate Inputs:**
   - Personal information,
+  - Location details,
   - Selected soft skills,
   - Job preferences.
 - **Company Inputs:**